Professor Brian Brock

 - UK Disability History Month Blogs 2013: The History of Disability in Christian Thought

-Practical Theology in Aberdeen has developed a unique prespective which brings together practical theology and combines it creatively with moral theology in a way that is academically rigorous and practically transformative.
+Theological Ethics and Practical Theology in Aberdeen have developed a unique perspective which brings together practical theology and combines it creatively with moral theology in a way that is academically rigorous and practically transformative.
 Our task is to think through faith not as “belief” but as lived.
 Thus the primary reference of our theologizing is the lived life in all its contemporary forms.
 We understand our discipline to begin and end with inquiries focused on practices.

-My main interests lie in moral and practical theology, which means I find theology most interesting when it is done in relation to the concrete questions of daily life.
+My own central interests are in moral and practical theology, by which I mean that I find theology most interesting when it is done in relation to the concrete questions of daily life.
 Why moral and practical theology?
-Because these disciplines are rarely understood the same way by two practitioners, let me explain my approach.
+Since these disciplines are rarely understood the same way by two practitioners, let me explain my approach.
 (Aberdeen is a rare exception to the problem of practitioners having incommensurate approaches!)
 The "and" is important as I understand the terms to modify and situate one another.
-In an English-speaking context practical theology has acquired an orientation toward the hermeneutics of contemporary culture.
+In an English-speaking context, practical theology has acquired an orientation toward the hermeneutics of contemporary culture.
 This orientation rightly warns moral theology against drifting to a level of abstraction that makes it appear irrelevant for the moral decisions of daily life.
 At the same time, moral theology serves practical theology by insisting that interpretation is not endless, but is properly circumscribed by doctrinal and confessional frameworks.
 My engagements with Christian doctrine and cultural hermeneutics are tied together by a third interest in the role scripture plays in God's work of generating a people with a distinctive ethos.
-Here my question is how the reading of scripture is influenced by, and influences, our reading of culture.
+I am constantly asking how the reading of scripture is influenced by, and influences, our reading of culture.

-My continuing interests are in clarifying how the tradition of Christian faith and moral thinking reshapes and clarifies our understanding of practical and moral questions of public relevance.
-This inquiry proceeds at three levels.
+In sum, I am engaged in clarifying how the tradition of Christian faith and moral thinking reshapes Christian understandings of practical and moral questions.
+I am asking questions that lie on roughly three levels.

 1) Fundamental questions in moral and practical theology.